gradio-app/gradio/guides/01_getting-started/01_quickstart.md

 - `outputs`: which Gradio component(s) to use for the output.
 The number of components should match the number of return values from your function.

 As discussed in the next guide, Gradio includes approximately 30 built-in component classes.
 For the `inputs` and `outputs` arguments, you must pass in the name of one of these components as a string, or a class instance.
-Passing in a class instance allows you to customize the properties of the your component.
+Passing in a class instance allows you to customize the properties of the your component (e.g. the number of lines in a `gr.Textbox()`).

 If your function accepts more than one argument, you can pass in a list of input components to `inputs`, with each input component corresponding to one of the arguments of the function, in order.
 The same holds true if your function returns more than one value: simply pass in a list of components to `outputs`.